 7. When you get angry, STOP.
 Shut your mouth.
 Don't take any action or make any decisions.
 BREATHE deeply.
 If you're already yelling, stop in mid-sentence.
 Don't continue until you're calm.

-8. Breathe and just notice your feelings.
-Remove yourself from the situation if possible; otherwise, run some water and splash it on your face to shift your attention from your child to your inner state.
+8. Take a parent time-out.
+Remove yourself from the situation if possible.
+If you can't leave, run some water and splash it on your face to shift your attention from your child to your inner state.
 Under that anger is fear, and sadness, and disappointment.
 Let all that well up, and just breathe.
 Let the tears come if you need to.
 Once you let yourself feel what's under the anger--without taking action--the anger just melts away.

 9. Find your own wisdom.
 From this calmer place, imagine there's an angel on your shoulder who sees things objectively and wants what's best for everyone in the situation.
 This is your own personal parenting coach.
 What does she say?
 Can she give you a mantra to see things differently, like "I don't have to "win" here...I can let him save face."
 What would she suggest to get things on a better path?
 What can you do right now?
 (Don't skip this step.
 Research shows it works!)